-Members of these committees are selected as outlined by the Participatory Governance and Consultation Council Handbook and in each committee's bylaws, with appointments made by each respective constituency (administration, management, faculty, classified staff, and students).
+Members of these committees are selected as outlined by the Participatory Governance and Consultation Council Handbook (i.e. this handbook) and in each constituent bylaws, with appointments made by each respective constituency (administration, management, faculty, classified, and students).
 Each member is responsible for bringing information and perspectives from that unit or area into the participatory governance committee dialogue as well as for bringing information and perspectives from the committee back to the unit or area.